 WHO WE ARE

-The Fletcher Group exists to help the most vulnerable in our society move from addiction and homelessness to lives of dignity and fulfillment.
+The Fletcher Group exists to help those experiencing addiction and homelessness rebuild lives of dignity and fulfillment.

 WHAT WE DO

 Through partnerships with a variety of public and private entities, our unique “Recovery Ecosystem” business model helps you build recovery housing that provides those in need with a full and effective continuum of care.

 Developed under the leadership of Governor Fletcher and Don Ball, the Recovery Kentucky model has already helped thousands of people rebuild their lives while saving millions of taxpayer dollars.

 The roots of the Fletcher Group go back over two decades to the construction in Lexington, Kentucky of a novel shelter for homeless women that philanthropists Don and Mira Ball called “Hope Center.”

 The effectiveness of the center in helping those experiencing homelessness and addiction later came to the attention of newly elected Kentucky Governor Ernie Fletcher.
 Having previously served three terms in the United States House of Representatives, Fletcher was familiar with the ways of both federal and state government.
 Turning his attention to Kentucky’s disadvantaged, he realized the value not only of what the Balls had done, but what they had learned.